 The Gleniffer Valley is beautiful – rolling green hills with happy cows, forested ridges leading up to the escarpment, and the Never Never Creek.
-Despite the bucolic scenery, this narrow bitumen and gravel road loop is best suited to runners or cyclists, as its a road trudge for bushwalkers.
+Despite the bucolic scenery, this narrow bitumen and gravel road loop around the Promised Land is best suited to runners or cyclists, as its a road trudge for bushwalkers.

 The Never Never Creek swimming holes highlight what happens when social media and the web over-promote places which cannot sustain high traffic.
 There are better places to swim:

 - in the Bellingen River at The Point or Jarrett Park,

 If you do stop at the creek, please consider the environment and the community who live in this valley:

 - Please take your rubbish home with you (there are no bins or other facilities),

 - Drive carefully and consider neighbours when parking,

 - Walk on tracks and be careful not to trample areas of revegetation or river banks,

 - Don’t use sunscreen, insect repellent or soap as it impacts water quality and the critters who live in the creek.